Skip to contents

 Metadata

 The metadata of a CoDEC tdr is represented as a hierarchical list in a specific format.
-On disk, this metadata is stored separately from the data as a tabular-data-resource.yaml file and in R, it is stored in the attributes of a data.frame.
+On disk, this metadata is stored separately from the data as a tabular-data-resource.yaml file.

 name value

-name an identifier string composed of lower case alphanumeric characters, _, -, and .
+name identifer composed of lower case alphanumeric characters, _, -, or .

 version semantic version of the data resource